DOI-ONRR/doi-extractives-data/_how-it-works/tribal-ownership-and-governance.md

 ### Indian Reorganization Act of 1934

 The Allotment Era ended with the Indian Reorganization Act of 1934 (IRA).
 This act ended the policy of allotment and authorized the Secretary of the Interior to restore remaining (unallotted) surplus lands to tribal ownership.
 It also incentivized tribes to adopt U.S.-style governments and constitutions.
 Most federally recognized tribes are organized under the IRA.
 While the impact of the IRA varied by tribe, it marked a shift towards the promotion of tribal self-government.
 This change undergirds the modern extractive industries policy for tribes in the United States.

 ### Indian Mineral Leasing Act of 1938

 The Indian Mineral Leasing Act of 1938 (IMLA) increased the amount of control tribes have over extraction on their land.
 Under IMLA, leases for extraction on tribal lands required tribal consent—a fact that remains true today.
 It also requires the approval of the Secretary of the Interior.
-However, under IMLA tribes could not negotiate leases, influence operations once they commenced, cancel leases, or set rates for leases.
+However, under IMLA, tribes could not negotiate leases, influence operations once they commenced, cancel leases, or set rates for leases.

 ### Indian Mineral Development Act of 1982